identifiers-org/cloud-ws-register/README.md

 In case your request is **not valid**, you will get an _HTTP BAD REQUEST_ response including the reasons why your request did not validate in the body of the response.

+# Contributions
+Documentation for developers will be coming soon, through the repository Wiki.

 ### Contact
 Manuel Bernal Llinares